VeiTrr/ItemClearLag-ICL/README.md

 - `/icl forceclean`: Immediately clears all items on the ground.
 - `/icl reload`: Reloads the ICL.
 - `/icl config set <key> <value>`: Changes a configuration value.
 The changes are immediately saved to disk.
+- `/icl cancel [seconds]`: Cancels the next clear.
+If a number of seconds is provided, the next clear will be scheduled after that many seconds.

 ## Configuration